Joe-Collins-1986/BitWise-DRF/README.md

 - Filter backend for owner\_\_profile:
   The LanguageList view uses the DjangoFilterBackend for filtering languages based on the owner's profile.
 The filter_backends attribute is set to [DjangoFilterBackend], and the filterset_fields attribute is set to ['owner\_\_profile'].
 This allows languages to be assigned to the profile page of the language owner.

-By utilizing the LanguageList view, users can list all the languages, create new language objects if they are authenticated.
+This view can be used to list all the languages, create new language objects if they are authenticated.

 ### LanguageDetail